datacarpentry/python-ecology-lesson/episodes/05-loops-and-functions.md

 ~~~
 {: .language-python}

-We are not asking python to print the value of the loop variable anymore, but
+We are not asking Python to print the value of the loop variable anymore, but
 the for loop still runs and the value of `creature` changes on each pass through
 the loop.
 The statement `pass` in the body of the loop just means "do nothing".